barrynormal/ng-voice-test/IMS_Provisioning.md

 # IMS Provisioning Process documentation

-Section 1, 'Discovery', is designed to answer some questions regarding the required documentation.
+**Section 1**, 'Discovery', is designed to answer some questions regarding the required documentation.

 These are:
 1. Who will be using this information?